 Some genetic factors have also shown to leave certain individuals more prone to opioid-induced hyperalgesia.
 It is essential to recognize the signs of opioid-induced hyperalgesia

 - Increase sensitivity to in areas of the body beyond the site of injury.

-- Constant progression of pain intensity regardless of the state of the underlying cause.
+- The constant progression of pain intensity, regardless of underlying cause.

 Treating Opioid-Induced Hyperalgesia